-The goal of fashion should be to tell a story and to transform pieces of fabric into magic that transcends all bounds – and that’s what Karim Adduchi’s designs are all about.
+The goal of fashion should be to tell a story and to transform pieces of fabric into magic that transcends all boundaries – and that’s what characterizes Karim Adduchi’s designs.
 He is an Arab illustrator and fashion designer who grew up in the mountains in Imzouren, Morocco and moved to Spain at a young age with his family in the hopes of a more prosperous future.

-Once again, he found himself far away from his family, his hometown, and his culture and he had the urging need to express his thoughts using Fashion.
-Unable to speak neither English nor Dutch, he had to escape the silence and communicate with fashion and drawings.
-The distance away who he was as a Moroccan and as an Arab gave him the advantage of approaching fashion in a uniquely personal way.
-He decided to showcase his personal story and his heritage in a transparent way – showing who he was instead of who he wanted to be and the design process was cathartic.
+Once again, he found himself far away from his family, his hometown and his culture, and he felt an urgent need to express his thoughts through fashion.
+Unable to speak English or Dutch, he had to escape the silence and communicate with fashion and drawings.
+His Moroccan and Arab backgrounds gave him the advantage of approaching fashion in a uniquely personal way.
+He decided to showcase his own story and his heritage in a transparent way – showing who he was instead of who he wanted to be – and the design process was cathartic.

 What followed was beyond his wildest imagination – he showed his first collection to much acclaim.
-For months, an article was published every day and the press still had interest in it.
-His story had become an example of self-expression and globalisation.
-A year later he was asked to open Amsterdam Fashion Week and the audience related.
-The dream of a Moroccan child from this little village was coming to life.
-They saw themselves not just in the clothing but also in his story.
+His story became an example of self-expression and globalization.
+A year later he was asked to open Amsterdam Fashion Week and the audience related to his message.
+The dream of a Moroccan child from a small village was coming to life.
+People saw themselves not just in the clothing but also in Karim's story.

-That success trickled into him being asked to join the official program of Paris Fashion Week AW2019-2020 with his first ever Ready-To-Wear collection.
-The collection, aptly titled “Maktub” or “مَكْتُوب”, tells the story of destiny using Moroccan fabrics, embroideries, prints, and designs.
-The story behind Karim and behind his designs are not just his anymore – it belongs to everyone searching for a way of drowning out the silence of languages and cultures that do not understand them and this is the direction that we are headed towards as a society.
+That success trickled into him being asked to join the official program of Paris Fashion Week for Fall-Winter 2019-2020 with his first ever ready-to-wear collection.
+The collection, aptly titled Maktub, tells the story of destiny using Moroccan fabrics, embroideries, prints and designs.
+The story behind Karim and behind his designs is not just his anymore – it belongs to everyone searching for a way of drowning out the silence of languages and cultures that do not understand them.
+This is the direction in which we're headed as a society.
 This is that moment.